-As a Scrum Master, I know that serving Development Team, Product Owner and Organization to adopt Scrum is not easy.
+As a Scrum Master, I know that serving Scrum Team, Product Owner and Organization to adopt Scrum is not easy.
 It takes time (and a lot of time) and patience.
 During that long journey, I recognize the importance of continuous improvement.
 I need to "make up my mind" every day, keep myself up to date along with continuous learning.
 By doing so, I can adapt myself and find better ways to support the Scrum Team and Organization to maximize values with Scrum.

 Most of the challenges when working as a Scrum Master was not facing with problem keep coming up in a typical working day, but it was the heaviness from my old mind.
 I feel it’s really hard to accept new things.
 I feel I start to judge more than listen and understand.
 Every time I feel like that, I remember one of the Scrum Values - Openness.

 "Be observing constantly.
 Stay open-minded.
 Be eager to learn and improve." - John Wooden -